-Just an interesting tidbit I realized, but in The Tailor Shop on Enbizaka, the tailor kills people with her scissors.
-This is similar to the Greek Fates, who would cut people's life thread with their sciccors.
+Just an interesting tidbit, but in The Tailor Shop on Enbizaka, the tailor kills people with her scissors.
+This is similar to the Greek Fates, who would cut people's life thread with their scissors.

-This probably sounds silly, but I used to wonder what the "infinity" sign in [[www.youtube.com/watch?v=jQih8wmIn_M Bad ∞ End ∞ Night]] means.
-Then, watching the sequels, and discovering that the story is presented as some sort of "Groundhog Day" Loop, I realized that the infinity symbol is to signify the endless loops that have continued indefinitely.
+What does the "infinity" sign in Bad End Night means?
+Upon watching the sequels, and discovering that the story is presented as some sort of "Groundhog Day" Loop, the infinity symbol is to signify the endless loops that have continued indefinitely.

 That weird squarish thing on IA's neckband?
 It's a natural, a lesser-known musical notation symbol that cancels out sharps and flats.
 Which is appropriate, because her voice provider is a woman with an unusually deep voice.